 of sports out there for the entire family — sledding,

-skiing to mention a few.
+snowboarding, and skiing to mention a few.
+Plus,

-Plus, someone has to shovel the snow, right?
+someone has to shovel the snow, right?

 Once outdoors, however, take precautions to keep your family safe.
 In ice and snow,

 accidents can occur easily, and before you know it you might be on your way to the

 It's easy to keep safe — and stay fit — during the cold months.
 By

 following a few tips, you can have a great time, no matter how much white stuff piles

 Certain injuries are more common in the winter because cold-weather activities

 like ice-skating, sledding, snowboarding, and skiing can lead to accidents that